• Skip to primary navigation

 zeppole ingredients: flour, butter, water, eggs, pastry cream, sugar, lemon zest, salt, wild cherries.

-• lemon zest: this is optional, but I like to add ½ teaspoon of fresh finely minced lemon zest.
+• Lemon zest: this is optional, but I like to add ½ teaspoon of fresh finely grated lemon zest.

-• crema pastriccera: for the filling you'll need Italian pastry cream, it takes about 15 minutes to make, and I like to prepare it the day before, so it has time to chill and set.
+• Pastry cream: for the filling, you'll need Italian pastry cream, it takes about 15 minutes to make, and I like to prepare it the day before, so it has time to chill and set.

-• black cherries: we call them amarene in Italy, you'll find them bottled up in syrup and they're available in most Italian stores, alternatively, substitute them with maraschino cherries.
+• Black cherries: we call them amarene in Italy, you'll find them preserved in syrup, alternatively, substitute them with maraschino cherries.

-You can make the traditional vanilla pastry cream recipe, or upgrade the classic version with these variations:
+You can make the traditional Italian pastry cream recipe, or upgrade the classic version with these variations:

 • Chocolate cream: Add 100 g (3.5 oz) of melted dark chocolate, right after you whisk the cream and mix until combined.